Gerry33/WeatherStation/README.md

 	- Layout redesign
 	- Icon adaptations (icons not published here due to legal fears).
 	- Alive pixel on display
-	- time supervision of the last observation time to recognize failures on remote weather stations
+	- time supervision of the last remote observation time to recognize outage  on remote weather stations
-	- removed all unnecessary screen gimmicks to have very low screen flickering
+	- removed all unnecessary screen gimmicks for very low screen flickering